nunomourinho/ForensicVMServerAndClientDocs/docs/user/installation_and_setup.rst

 =====================
 Installation and Setup
 =====================
-This section will guide you through the steps necessary to install and set up ForensicVM on your system...
+This section will guide you through the steps necessary to install and set up ForensicVM on your system.

 Installation Steps
 ------------------